MichaelSchmidt82/big-data-bonanza/README.md

 - 💻 OS: Ubuntu 22.04, macOS 13
 - 👷 Build tool: SBT 1.8.3

+### The Data
+- 557.3gb in 8083 files (Disc images)
+- 4.3gb in 926 files (fixed sizes 8k, 16k, etc.), and they are in compressed formats.
+- 7.8gb in 500 files (fixed sizes 16m, 32m, etc.), and they too are in compressed formats.
+- 1.9gb of a mysterous single compressed file (7zip).
+I dunno, maybe somethings goofy and has compressed files in iteself.

+__All files are in various formats:__ ISO, zip, gzip, LZMA, RAR, uncompressed.

 ### State of the Project
 - Spark Driver:
   - Build, package, and execute a hello world app within a docker container using SBT